Rafael-Euzebio/study-notes/CS50x/Week 1: C/CS50x Floating.md

 # Float
-Float is a [[Primitive Data Types|Primitive Data Type]] used to store decimal numbers and exponential numbers with *floating points*.
+Float is a [[CS50x Primitive Data Types]] used to store decimal numbers and exponential numbers with *floating points*.

 - Size (bytes): 4
 - Format Specifier: %f